michTalebzadeh/spark_column_analyzer/README.md

 ## Overview

 Spark Column Analyzer is a Python package that provides functions for analyzing columns in PySpark DataFrames.
-It calculates various statistics such as null count, null percentage, distinct count, and distinct percentage for each column.
+It calculates various statistics such as null count, null percentage, distinct count, distinct percentage, min_value, max_value, avg_value and historams for each column.
+It also create a plot and saves it to the directory you are running the code from.

 ## Installation